 Our family enjoys the discussions that ensue from these random queries, and often one question is all we need to get a lively and far ranging conversation underway.
 You’ll be amazed at how much you can learn and how relaxing and enjoyable the time spent in friendly chatter with family and friends can be.

-Fall is in the air, bringing us renewed energy after the high heat of summer.
-Now, briefly, we have time to indulge in arts and culture.
+Fall is in the air.
+Can you feel the difference?
+Cool weather renews our energy after the high heat of summer.
+Now, however briefly, we can indulge in arts and culture.
 At least that’s what happens around here.
-Our city sponsors Art Weekend~three days, six events, all free.
-How cool is that?
+Come autumn our city sponsors Art Weekend.
+That’s three days, six events.
+And the best part is all are free.
+Who could ask for more?

-Adjacent cities and towns have sidewalk art shows and arts and crafts street fairs that find people outdoors enjoying the beautiful weather and admiring the creativity of the artists and craftspeople showing their creations.
+Adjacent cities and towns have sidewalk art shows and arts and crafts street fairs that find people outdoors.
+Everyone enjoys the beautiful weather and admires the creativity of the artists and craftspeople showing their creations.
 You never know who you will meet or what you will discover.

 Our own Heidi Floren is a fine artist who has exhibited her oil paintings at ArtWalk and shows year round at Heidi Floren Gallery.
 Indulge yourself: take a virtual stroll through her gallery and savor the beauty.

-Creativity takes many forms, and encouraging children to experiment and discover what happens is essential.
-Offering multiple avenues of exploration enhances the creative process.
-Think about the many ways a child can experiment in the process of expressing an idea.
-One might draw a stick person with a crayon, marker or pencil.
-With each medium, the product will be different.
-She might bend and shape Wikki Stix, pipe cleaners, or Brain Noodles into a person.
-Although the process is similar, the products will be different.
-She might roll out play dough or clay, slice thin strips and fashion a person.
-Again the materials are similar, and the products different one from the other.
+Creativity takes many forms.
+Encouraging children to experiment and discover what happens as a result of their actions is essential.
+When we offer multiple avenues of exploration, we’re supporting and enhancing the creative process.
+Think about the many ways a child can express an idea.
+She can draw a stick person with a crayon, marker or pencil.
+With each medium, the outcome will be different.
+Likewise she might bend and shape Wikki Stix, pipe cleaners, or Brain Noodles into the shape of a person.
+The process is similar, but each figure will be unique because each material she’s working with has its own distinctive qualities.
+She could also roll out play dough or clay, slice thin strips and fashion a person.
+As before, the raw materials will influence what happens.
 Imagine the possibilities.
 Immerse yourself in the joy of creative expression.

 Stacking toys provide opportunities for learning about relative size as well as for refining eye-hand coordination and motor skills.
 Developing the ability to distinguish relative size takes time and practice, and toys that invite exploration and allow variations in play work best.